 A CDP enables tech users to build any segment it needs in less than two minutes, and then immediately activate that segment across marketing channels.

-One BlueConic customer in the asset management space experienced this exact issue: the need to integrate data from multiple data sources (campaign software, analytics tools, etc.).
+One BlueConic customer in the asset management space experienced this exact issue: the need to integrate data from multiple data sources (e.g., campaign/analytics tools).

 The company in question could rapidly deploy real-time messaging to individuals based on their marketing campaign association and predictive model scores and analytics.

-Through these optimization efforts, the investment management firm saw click-through rates via targeted messaging rise from 5% to 40%.
+Through these optimization efforts, the investment management firm saw its click-through rates via targeted messaging rise from 5% all the way to 40%.

 Translation: Our CDP allowed the business to not only see the latest client and prospect interactions and act upon that engagement data accordingly, but also gain predictive insights regarding likely future engagement and optimize programs accordingly.